CSTR-Edinburgh/snickery/README.md

 - a version of Merlin (https://github.com/CSTR-Edinburgh/merlin.git) installed in your system
 - a python environment with requirments from both Merlin and Snickery

-OBS: Snickery needs sklearn, sklearn and OpenFST (binaries and python bindings; this is only required for the Snickery halfphone variant, see README_FULL on how to install this).
+OBS: Additionally from what Merlin requires, Snickery needs sklearn, sklearn and OpenFST (binaries and python bindings; this is only required for the Snickery halfphone variant, see README_FULL on how to install this).

 ## Running the tools